 Let’s compare them, and see in which basket you should put your inventory.

 There are several aspects in which both of these platforms are rather extraordinary.
-The first and most important one is that Shopify offers a free trial, and WooCommerce, on the other hand, has 30-days money-back guarantee.
+The first and most important one is that Shopify offers a free trial, and WooCommerce, on the other hand, has a 30-days money-back guarantee.
 So even if after reading this comparison, you are still unsure, you can always try them yourself, and see what works better, with no strings attached.

 What should I look for when trying them out?